Sq-id/ThreatHunting/Host Analysis/Host_Notes.md

 [] process hollowing and the mem space that is replaces with malicious code [] API hooking and the interception of a normal function call [] rootkits in a kernel level space where

 '''

+Timing on capture is obviously very important.

+If you detect any of the following, capturing a mem_image is probably worth it:

+'''
+[] Lateral Movement
+    -If we start detecting lateral movement we can look into   what processes are running and what cmdline args have been ran to get a good timeline. this will also expose what credentials have been used and what account to monitor more.

+[] Fileless/In-Memory Malware
+    this type of activity will give us a look into the processes housing the beacons, we can gather C2 Addresses and if it is an interperted language like PS/VBS/Bash we can see whats ran in plaintext
+[] Evidence Destruction
+    This will also reveal a timeline for us, focusing on what cmdline args where ran and what was deleted/ the method of deletion.

+'''